Keck-DataReductionPipelines/OsirisDRP/README.md

 - A working C compiler (e.g. ``gcc``)
 - A copy of the compiled library cfitsio
-- A working installation of IDL
+- A working installation of IDL (the IDL binary directory should be in your ``PATH`` environment variable)
 - Python dependencies (optional, for testing): pytest, astropy

 ### Options to install the pipeline